firedancer-io/firedancer/book/guide/getting-started.md

 # Getting Started

+## Frankendancer
+This guide details building and running the Frankendancer validator which is a hybrid of Firedancer and Agave code running side by side.
+Frankendancer replaces the Agave networking stack and block production components to perform better while leader.
+It is not yet possible to run a full Firedancer validator, which is in heavy development.

 ## Hardware Requirements

-Because Firedancer currently depends on the Solana Labs validator, the hardware requirements are at least [what's recommended](https://docs.solana.com/running-validator/validator-reqs) for that validator.
+Because Firedancer currently depends on the Agave validator, the hardware requirements are at least [what's recommended](https://docs.solana.com/running-validator/validator-reqs) for that validator.
 Firedancer hopes to reduce these over time.